nowaproj/docs/docs/ui/widgets/widget_desc/text.md

 ![](./img/editing_text_widget.gif)

-💡 For more options, all the text properties can be connected to [Variables](../../../variables/create_variables.md).
+💡 For more options, all the text properties can be connected to variables.
+For more. check out [Using Variables](../../../variables/local_variables/using_vars.md).